Managing Peak Travel Periods in Off-Airport Parking

 Shuttle Volatility

-Even with available parking supply, the service model breaks because shuttle wait times and return retrieval do not scale cleanly.
+Even with available parking supply, the service model breaks because shuttle wait times, party-size pickup requests, ADA needs, and return retrieval do not scale cleanly.

 What Experienced Operators Get Wrong Most Often

-Planning Around the Holiday, Not the Shoulder Days
+Planning for the Holiday, Not the Full Travel Window

-The real stress often lands before and after the main holiday date.
+The real stress often lands during the days immediately before and after the main holiday date.

 Selling to Physical Capacity